oktadev/okta-blog/_source/_posts/2021-01-22-okta-puppet.md

 **Note:** To follow this tutorial, you need to have an Advanced Server Access (ASA) team provisioned from your Okta Org.
 If you don't have an existing ASA team, you can sign up for free [here](https://app.scaleft.com/p/signupV2), which requires an Okta Administrator to [configure](https://help.okta.com/en/prod/Content/Topics/Adv_Server_Access/docs/setup/getting-started.htm).

-## Create a project and get an enrollment token in ASA
+## Create your Puppet project and get an enrollment token in ASA

 In Okta ASA, projects work as a collection of servers that share the same access and authorization controls.
 In a project, you define which users and groups from Okta can access your servers, when they can do so, and what they are allowed to do in the server (i.e. run only certain commands).
 Any changes in your project (users, group assignments, authorization) are periodically updated in your servers (providing idempotency for identity and access management).

 Servers enroll in your project to apply the same security configuration using an ASA agent with a project enrollment token.
 The ASA agent periodically checks for updates in Okta to update the server configuration.

-To get your servers running with Okta, lets create a project and get an enrollment token:
+To get your servers running with Okta, let’s create a project and get an enrollment token:

 1. Access Okta ASA as Administrator.
 2. Click **Projects** and then select or create a new project.